oVirt/ovirt-site/source/release/3.4.3/index.html.md

 ### oVirt Log Collector

-* Backport of <http://gerrit.ovirt.org/#/c/28053/> to improve performance of api after max is removed
+* Backport of <http://gerrit.ovirt.org/#/c/28053/> to improve performance of api after max is removed Bugs fixed between RC and GA

+* Add log gathering for a new ovirt module (External scheduler)
+ - missing sosreport.html from postgresql-report-admin

 ### oVirt Hosted Engine Setup